yhxinguis/marsim/README.md

 # Third-Party Licenses

-Marine Simualtor Gazebo (marsim_gazebo) package was extensively modified and built on from clydemcqueen/bluerov2_ignition, which is also licensed under the MIT liense.
+Marine Simulator Gazebo (marsim_gazebo) package was extensively modified and built on from clydemcqueen/bluerov2_ignition, which is also licensed under the MIT liense.

-clydemcqueen/bluerov2_ignition

 Copyright 2023 Clyde McQueen
 License: MIT